 Moths are attracted to mohair or woollen paw/feet pads and, if not addressed, can cause significant damage.
 The presence of 'casings', typically about 1cm in length and 2-3mm in width, along with moth eggs that may resemble grains of sand on your Teddy, are indicative signs.
+The black grains unfortunately are 'moth poo'.

 So, what's the best method to eliminate them?